Comparing centrally managed and self-managed targets - AWS Security Hub

 This section explains the differences between a centrally managed and self-managed designation and how to choose the management type of an account, OU, or the root.

-The delegated administrator can switch the status of an account or OU between self-managed and centrally managed.
+The delegated administrator can switch the status of a target between self-managed and centrally managed.
 By default, all accounts and OU are self-managed when you start central configuration through the Security Hub API.
 In the console, management type depends on your first configuration policy.
 Accounts and OUs that you associate with your first policy are centrally managed.
 Other accounts and OUs are self-managed by default.

 If you associate a configuration policy with a self-managed account, the policy settings override the self-managed designation.
 The account becomes centrally managed and adopts the settings reflected in the configuration policy.